 Step 9.
 Teach Your Children How to Handle Money and Stop the Debt Cycle

 Financial freedom motivation and the value of money are essential.
-These qualities should be instilled in a child starting before the age of seven.
+These are qualities that are suggested to be instilled in a child starting before the age of seven.
 Mom-life is not only about keeping a child safe and happy but also about teaching them how to manage their finances properly.
 Dave Ramsey, America's trusted voice on money, specializes in teaching his readers the practical value of money.
 He suggests ways of how to pay off debt and save up for the future.
 His daughter, Rachel Cruze, has grown up to serve her readers the same way.

 This just proves that our children are more likely to copy our actions, rather than listen to our words.
 So just ask yourself: what you are currently teaching your children regarding finances by your actions?